 Go to a terminal by pressing Ctrl+Alt+T or if that doesn’t work look for something called

 and now you’re reading the manual for the manual program.

 Some things are so easy or so complex that they don’t have a manual.
 E.G.:

 - OK, Gnome has something that is called “the dconf database” which is similar to the registry, just different.

-- All other DEs (Desktop Environments, see above) have config files all over the place depending on which kind of config files:
+- All other DEs (Desktop Environments, see above) have config files: